Julioccs95/STAT468/README.md

   - **What does this do?** This downloads all of the packages from the requirements text file.

 Important Note: Sometimes all the packages may not download from the text file.
 It is around 2-3 you may need to do so manually.
 Also, you need to install "ipykernel" to make the venv into a usable kernel for the Jupyter notebook.
+Also, this is done from vsCode IDE

 Important Note: I have done the environment procedure above and I am able to run the scripts above with only manually needed to add the following packages:
 * ipykernel

+## Instructions on how to call the interactive dashboard
+- From the terminal after activating the venv from above instructions call command:
+  `streamlit run DashboardV3.py`